olehauge/olehauge/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->

 Engineer with knowledge and experience of IT and information security, with broad background from IT operations and Linux environments.
 I am intereseted in malware and vulenrability research, as well as secure programing at high and low levels.
-Currently studying a masters of information security at NTNU.
+Currently studying a master of information security at NTNU.

 <!---